TheNeikos/TheNeikos/README.md

 - [x] 🏡 Buy a House
 - [ ] 👓 Design/Organize a VR Room
 - [ ] 🏢 Make a cozy Home Office
-- [ ] Release a service that others use
 - [ ] Release a game